yahaha5788/rpg_arena/README.md

 Only two players can play at one time.

 ## Features
-Six different characters - Human, Elf, Brute, Knight, Werewolf, Dwarf\
+Seven different characters - Human, Elf, Brute, Knight, Werewolf, Dwarf, Golem\
 Entirely text-based\
 Different moves and stats for each character